effektif/user-docs/docs/process-builder/triggers.rst

 You’ll have to ask the administrator of the mailing list to add the process trigger’s email address to the list.
 Once you have done this,
-the process trigger address will also receive any email sent to the mailing list, starting the process in Effektif.
+the process trigger address will also receive any email sent to the mailing list, starting the process in Signavio Workflow.
 You will then see the email in the event stream:

 .. figure:: /_static/images/stream/mail-trigger.png